-Dubai Pharmacy College (DPC) provides all educational support facilities to its students.
+Dubai Pharmacy College for Girls(DPCG) provides all educational support facilities to its students.
 The students get the best scientific training and knowledge which will make them eligible as pharmacists to boost the vast scientific and industrial development of U.A.E.